kweatherman/IDA_UtilityFeature_PlugIn/README.md

 ----

+## Introduction

 Adds several features that I've added over the years.
 Mainly for helping with data segments.
-You pretty much have to try it and judge for yourself to find if it's useful or not.
+You pretty much have to try them out and see if you find them useful, and you probably will.

+Note unlike the majority of the my other plugins, there is no UI at all for this one.
+ It's intended to be operated using configured hotkey command codes.

+## Features

 * Jump to next, or previous XREF.
   Use this to help navigate large data blocks/tables, and large functions too.